Kirk confronts Dr. Daystrom.

 - Catch Phrase: Bones warns Spock against his usual "Fascinating" Catch Phrase.
 Spock uses "Interesting" instead.

 - Curb-Stomp Battle: The M-5 destroys the Excalibur and seriously damages the Lexington, Hood and Potemkin within the first few minutes of the war game exercise.
-Justified, as none of the other ships expected M-5 to use full weapons.
+Justified, as none of the other ships expected M-5 to use weapons at full strength.

 - Cut the Juice: How the Enterprise crew tries to take out M5.
 Scratch one Red Shirt.